johngage/TILBlog/content/building/Creating a TIL Blog with Flask, or not.md

 slug: flask-til-blog-frontmatter
 ---

-# Creating a TIL Blog with Flask and Front Matter

-Today I learned how to upgrade my TIL blog to use YAML front matter instead of folder structure for organizing topics.
+Today I learned how to upgrade my TIL blog to use YAML front matter instead of a folder structure for organizing topics.

 ## Key Changes